eniolam1000752/AppProvider/README.md

 # App-provider
 A global state management wrapper sitting on react's context api providing out of box Persistence, responsive ui that are data driven from remote sources and your favourite global state management provided by context api.
+As for now, it only available for react-native.

 ## Installation